needle-tools/custom-timeline-editor/README.md

 That being said: please [open issues](https://github.com/needle-tools/custom-timeline-editor/issues/new) if you have problems or contribute by [opening a PR](https://github.com/needle-tools/custom-timeline-editor/pulls) 🙏

+### Samples
+A minimal sample is in ``projects/Timeline-2020_3/Assets``.
+More examples for getting started can be found in [the playground repository](https://github.com/needle-tools/custom-timeline-playground).
+Currently samples are messy from different versions and experimentation 🧪 and need to be updated.
+I'll try to cleanup and provide better samples soon.

 ### Dependencies
 - [needle timeline package fork](https://github.com/needle-tools/com.unity.timeline)
 - [needle custom undo package](https://github.com/needle-tools/Unity-Custom-Undo)